 - Fans with Facebook for Business Interest: 0.17%

 - All Fans with Any Interest: 0.13%

-Keep in mind that I was promoting a blog post in these cases with no clear call to action to opt-in or buy — other than the ads on the sidebar.
+Keep in mind that I was promoting a blog post in these cases with no clear A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up." to opt-in or buy — other than the ads on the sidebar.
 So this was pure traffic, nothing else.
 I was not expecting conversions, but any conversions that happened would be a bonus.

 Combining URL tagging and Google Analytics, I’m able to break down time on site as follows: